wagslane/blog/content/about.md

 ## Current projects

-I've been hacking on [Boot.dev](https://boot.dev) for the couple years or so because I think education for backend developers is *broken*.
+I've been hacking on [Boot.dev](https://boot.dev) for a couple of years or so because I think that education for backend developers is *broken*.